santiagosayshey/DigiBrain/Dictionarry.md

 At no point, did I *ever* feel like I knew what i was doing.
 I constantly felt like an impostor; that what i was building was impossible, nobody would appreciate and would ultimately be forgotten.
 People would see through my unoptimized, non factory pattern singleton functional code and not recognize me as a developer, but as a fraud.
 Somebody who is somehow deceiving us for monetary gain and clout.
 One night, I was so stressed about the merge conflict module that I literally dreamed about getting into a fight with someone who was furious about how badly it worked.

 My brain still convinces me that these are facts sometimes.
 Even after all the positive feedback and community support, I still fixate on the few harsh comments and convince myself that it's on me to change their mind.
 It's on me to write better code.
 It's on me to _do better_.
 I'll see posts on social media and think to myself - 'Wow!
 This person really has their life figured out.'
 As if their success and growth came naturally to them, while I'm still here struggling with the basics.

-But what I'm starting to understand, is that none of those things really matter.
-It's not actually on me to convince every single person on the planet that my project is good.
-What somebody else is doing with their life shouldn't influence how I go about living mine.
-None of those things matter, because I'm already doing the best I can, and that is enough.
-That's what I want people to take away from this post - if you're doing the best you can, then nothing else matters.
+But what I'm starting to understand is that none of that really matters.
+It's not about convincing everyone that what I'm doing is worthwhile.
+Someone else's path doesn't need to define mine.
+I'm doing the best I can, and that's enough.
+That's what I hope people take away from this - your best is enough.

-Pat yourself on the back.
-Pat others on the back too.

 With that being said, I introduce Dictionarry.
 It's a self hosting companion ecosystem that aims to abstract complex audio / video concepts into quantifiable needs through objective, data driven configurations.